Romano Law

 Associate Attorney

-The right of termination under U.S. copyright law allows creators or their heirs to regain ownership of rights transferred to another party after a certain period.
-The eligibility requirements for copyright termination depend on when the transfer was made, who executed it, and when copyright was originally secured for the work.
-The right to terminate typically begins 35 years after execution of the transfer, and the right must be exercised within a five-year period.
-The creator must give at least two years’ notice of termination and record the notice with the U.S. Copyright Office.
+Eligibility requirements for copyright termination vary depending on when the transfer was made, who executed it, and when copyright was originally registered for the work.
+Generally, the right to terminate a copyright transfer begins 35 years after the execution of the transfer but the right must be exercised within a five-year period.
+In addition, the creator must give at least two years’ notice of termination and record the notice with the U.S. Copyright Office.

 Photo by Erik Mclean on Unsplash